Isphanyar M. Bhandara: Family

 Isphanyar M. Bandhara is son of late M.P.
 Bhandhara.

 Isphanyar M. Bandhara is grandson of late Peshton Bandhara.

-He belonged to the small Gujarati-speaking Zoroastrian community.
+He belongs to the Zoroastrian community of Pakistan.

 Political career

 He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) on a seat reserved for minorities in the 2013 Pakistani general election.
 He was Member Of Manifesto Commission Of Pakistan Muslim League (N) For Minorities.

 Business career

 Bhandara is the Chief Executive Officer of Murree Brewery.